 Throughout Dino Crisis, Regina will have to choose between two options usually revolving around the contrasting personalities of Gail and Rick.
 Should the player side with Gail they will typically resolve situations with combat, and siding with Rick would lead to solving a puzzle instead to potentially sidestep a combat encounter.
 Nearing the end, certain decisions could also determine the ending of the game and which characters would survive.

-No ending has ever been officially confirmed as the canon ending.
+There are three possible endings in total, none of which have ever been officially confirmed as the canon ending.

 The lead playable character for Dino Crisis.
 Sharp witted and lively, she is the team's infiltration expert.